Sometimes, navigating the college financial aid world can seem like learning a whole new language. We’re here to help translate.

 Pell Grant

 The Federal Pell Grant program is funded by the U.S. Department of Education.
-Award amounts will vary based on your estimated family contribution (EFC) as determined by your FAFSA and your enrollment status.
-If you’re not enrolled for the semester at the time of your initial award, the amount will be based on an anticipated full-time status.
-Financial aid awards are based on enrollment as of 4:30 p.m. on the Pell Recalculation Date for each semester.
+Amounts offered will vary based on your Student Aid Index (SAI) as determined by your FAFSA and your enrollment status.
+If you’re not enrolled for the semester at the time of your initial offer, the amount will be based on an anticipated full-time status.
+Financial aid offers are based on enrollment as of 4:30 p.m. on the Pell Recalculation Date for each semester.

 Year Round Pell